ClouDesire/docusaurus/docs/syndication.md

 }
 ```

-> It would be great to give the customer the possibility to [auto-login](syndication.md#auto-login) to your application without providing any credentials.
-To achieve this goal, we strongly suggest to add an **authorization token** to the endpoint to access the application.
-In this way, you can recognize the customer and enable automatic log-in into your application.
-If you follow this flow, you do not need to specify the user credentials into the end-user instructions.
+> Consider using [auto-login](syndication.md#auto-login) to improve the customer
+> experience.

 ### Set provisioning status to DEPLOYED

-As the final step, send a `PATCH` request on the `subscription/2388` endpoint to alter the subscription status:
+As the final step, send a `PATCH` request on the `subscription/2388` endpoint to
+alter the subscription status:

 ```http
 PATCH /api/subscription/2388 HTTP/1.1